etiennebert/forest_club/1_Data/README_DATA.md

 Go to the folder:
 1_Data\1.
 HILDA data\3.
 Split_AEZ
-The agroecological zone from the FAO wesite are stored in the folder: GAEZ_from_FAO_data
+The agroecological zone from the FAO wesite are stored in the folder: GAEZ_from_FAO_data  (cf. SI document for further information about them).

 They have been prepared with ArcGIS and the shapes are stored in the database: A-4_aez_global_grid_polygons.yxdb (This can be controlled via Figure S4 in the same folder).

-Then run the following Alteryx file:
+Then, run the following Alteryx file:
 ```bash
 B-1_Spatial-match_HILDA_AEZ.yxmd
 ```